• Skip to primary navigation

 Canine hip dysplasia is more common in large breed dogs such as this German shepherd dog

-Explaining where and how canine hip dysplasia (CHD) begins is not simple.
+The “what” of hip dysplasia is well understood.
 Hip dysplasia is a condition in which the ball and socket joint, created by the femur and pelvis, doesn’t function properly.
+This malalignment of the joints can cause pain, joint laxity, weakness, abnormal gait, and can lead to the development of osteoarthritis (OA).

 Science hasn’t decoded exactly what causes hip dysplasia in dogs, but we do know that genetics play a huge role.